jeroenvda/storm-textmate-grammar/README.md

 ## Installation
 ### Visual Studio Code
+Should now be available via the VSCode Marketplace (look for `Synapse storm`).

+If you prefer a manual install:
 On MacOS, take the directory and copy it to `<userprofile>/.vscode/extensions`.
 The `.vscode` directory should look similar to this:
 ```
 	.